mbabynames search ✿

 Atlas Rhys

-Atlas ("noble and strong") with Rhys ("enthusiasm").
+Atlas ("bearer of the heavens") with Rhys ("enthusiasm").
 Together the name has two layers: the first name brings one quality, the middle name another.
 Rhys (1 syllable) provides a firm close after the longer Atlas.

 Atlas Flynn

-Atlas ("noble and strong") with Flynn ("son of the red-haired one").
+Atlas ("bearer of the heavens") with Flynn ("son of the red-haired one").
 Together the name has two layers: the first name brings one quality, the middle name another.
 Flynn (1 syllable) provides a firm close after the longer Atlas.

 Atlas Quinn